 What qualifications do Peer Specialists need?

 Certification requirements for Peer Specialists are determined on a state-by-state basis.
 Many states require candidates to complete a Peer Specialist training program.
 There are several training requirement scenarios.
-Each state determines its own training requirements, which may include:
+Each state determines its training requirements, which may include:

 • State-approved training offered by outside organizations, such as DBSA’s Peer Specialist Course